workflowhub-eu/about/About-WorkflowHub.md

 ## Mission Statement

-The WorkflowHub has a sustainability plan that ensures the availability of its contributions and metadata up to and beyond 2026.
+WorkflowHub has a sustainability plan that ensures the availability of its contributions and metadata up to and beyond 2026.
 If and when it reaches its end of service then the published contributions and metadata will be archived as RO-Crates and made available through a public repository, such as Zenodo, Figshare or another appropriate resource at that time.